Lessons from Abuja

 Plus, 90% of the men there are married but you wouldn’t know unless you ask.
 So always ask.
 The good thing is, unlike their Lagos counterparts, they say the truth and leave the ball in your court to decide if you want to fornicate with them or not.

 Additionally, connect with people.
 Abuja thrives on connection.
-Who do you know and who knows who you know is the other of the day there.
-Knowing nobody is like being broke, only this time you can’t call your parents to send you some money.
+Who do you know and who knows who you know is the order of the day there.
+Knowing nobody is like being broke, only this time you can’t call your parents to send you money.

 I once went for a job interview dressed in slippers, a head tie, black trousers and a top I can’t remember (was a social experiment).
 As expected I didn’t get the job, so don’t try that.
 If you want a job, dress like you own the place.
 People eat with their eyes before they care about what you offer.